 For the record, most ham you buy from the supermarket is already cooked and is ready to be heated and served or even sliced and enjoyed cold.
-But we’re not here to talk about slicing and serving, we’re here to talk about starting with a ham and ending with a culinary masterpiece — a pig de résistance, to quote The Simpsons.
+But we’re not here to talk about slicing and serving, we’re here to talk about starting with ham and ending with a culinary masterpiece — a pig de résistance, to quote The Simpsons.
 For our purposes, we’re going to assume you are cooking with a ham that weighs about 10 to 12 pounds.
 If it’s much smaller, you’ll need to shorten cooking times; if larger, then add time.
-When you’re using a raw ham, don’t mess around with interior cooking temperatures — get it 160 degrees Fahrenheit (if you’re using a pre-cooked ham, you simply need to get it to a good temperature to warm the meat, which would be around 140 degrees Fahrenheit).
+When you’re using a raw ham, don’t mess around with interior cooking temperatures.
+Get it 160 degrees Fahrenheit (if you’re using a pre-cooked ham, you simply need to get it to a good temperature to warm the meat, which would be around 140 degrees Fahrenheit).

 How to Cook Ham in the Oven

 If you’re going to cook a ham, chances are you’re going to go the classic route of doing it in the oven.
 Luckily for you, outside of making a glaze, this is about as easy as it comes.
 Below, check out the ingredients, instructions, and video for how to cook a whole ham.
 For the video, we used a whole Kurobuta bone-in ham from Snake River Farms.

 - 2 cups brown sugar